 The coronavirus has upended the globe.
 Cities and countries enacted shelter-in-place policies, shuttering businesses while canceling school and other events.
 Many companies have now kept employees home for more than a month.

 All are measures taken in the name of "social distancing," the best way of keeping the virus at bay until therapies and vaccines are available to stop it.

 Much attention, and rightly so, is focused on the drugs the biopharma industry is developing to treat COVID-19.
 But those efforts could disguise a cost to public health, too, in the form of stalled progress on experimental medicines for other diseases.

-Since the start of March, at least nine companies have reported some sort of disruption to a clinical trial as a result of the coronavirus pandemic.
-Such news is becoming more common, as medical centers across the world focus their precious resources on treating people infected with the coronavirus.
+Since the start of March, nearly 100 companies have reported some sort of disruption to a clinical trial as a result of the coronavirus pandemic.
+Such news is now common, as medical centers across the world have focused their precious resources on treating people infected with the coronavirus.
 But there are some signs of a cautious restart: Pfizer said recently it would resume enrollment in trials where permitted by conditions.

-BioPharma Dive is tracking delays and disruptions to clinical research sponsored by pharmaceutical and biotech companies.
-We will log each new announcement so bookmark this page and check back soon.
+We will log each new company announcement so bookmark this page and check back soon.
 Did we miss something?
 Reach out and let us know.

 Number of companies that have reported trial impacts

 Number of affected trials in each phase of development